 The hand making of the boards produces a dovetail jointed rear truss and a boarder to the front face, called a Kovtchec in Russian or Kivitos in Greek.
 The measurement of the Kivitos needs to be specified at the time of order , measured from the board edge to the top (front) of the 45 degree slope into the Icon board.
 The completed wood board can be purchased at this stage sanded all around to 180 grit finish.

 We can make small boards, shaped boards, triptych’s and diptych’s, crosses, large boards, carved concave boards and very large boards like those for Litchfield Cathedral.
 We can make 3-4m high hanging crosses.

-Dylan can mount an electronic copy of your Icon just send a good quality photograph we will arrange for Smith York to print this using Epson printers that are highly acclaimed in the Fine Art printing industry.
+Dylan can also mount an electronic copy of your Icon just send a good quality photograph we will arrange for Smith York to print this using Epson printers that are highly acclaimed in the Fine Art printing industry.
 These printers offer the ultimate in ink stability and an amazing colour range using the GICLEE printing method.
 This is a method of printing where no screen or other mechanical devices are used and therefore this is no visible dot screen pattern.
 The image has all the tonalities and hues of the original painting.
 Special light-fast inks are used and if kept out of the sun will remain true for up to 50 years.
-The prints can be mounted on birch ply with painted edges or on a solid wood braced boards as an original Icon with a Kivitos.
+The prints can be mounted on birch ply with sealed or painted edges or on a solid wood braced boar as an original Icon with a Kivitos.
 All prints are surface sprayed after mounting for protection.